Chicago Booth MBA Recommendation Questions

 Skills Assessment

-Recommenders are asked to rate the candidate on a handful of leadership traits and skills on the following scale: Unable to Assess, Area of Concern, Opportunity for Development, Solid/Meets Expectations, Strength/Exceeds Expectations.
+Recommenders are asked to rate the candidate on a handful of leadership traits and skills on a scale of one to six, with one being “area of concern” and six being “exceeds expectations.”
+Unable to Assess is an option.

 Please assess the candidate’s skills in the following areas.
 Your honest and candid assessment greatly helps the Admissions Committee in evaluating the candidate.
 Most candidates will have a range of marks; it is extremely rare for a candidate to exceed expectations in all areas.